 1. Update Your Kitchen

 Creating a modern-looking, functional kitchen can add more than just value to your home: it can boost your enjoyment of everyday activities like cooking, entertaining friends and sharing meals with your family.
 Moreover, potential buyers see the intrinsic value of this kind of upgrade.
-In a remodeling project of this kind, you might replace appliances with new, more energy-efficient models, reface cabinets with newer-style wood panels, install new countertops, replace hardware, install a new sink and faucet, add new flooring, repaint and the like.
+In a remodeling project of this kind, an ambitious plan would be to reconfigure the entire layout to improve its functionality.
+Less ambitious projects might include replacing appliances with new, more energy-efficient models, refacing cabinets with newer-style wood panels, installing new countertops, replacing hardware, installing new sink and faucet, new flooring, repainting, and the like.

 2. Update or Add Bathrooms

 Bathrooms are an important part of a home.
 If there are not enough bathrooms or if they are very outdated, it will be a big turn off to potential buyers.
 Updating bathroom amenities and fixtures or adding an additional bathroom can really increase livability as well as the home’s resale appeal.

 3. Add a Bedroom

 If your home is bursting at the seams, adding a bedroom can bring some much-needed space to increase comfort for your family.
 Options range from a state-of-the-art master suite to a simple budget bedroom without the frills.
 Understanding the cost of these options will help you choose the right option for your home and find the best type of bedroom addition to meet your needs and budget.
 According to a recent article at SFGate, a bedroom addition can obtain a 75% ROI.

 4. Add a Deck